 Pete prominently mentions several times that he and his father frequently went to the track to gamble with the fathers of local baseball players Don Zimmer and Ed Brinkman.
 So, the reader is left with the definite impression that, apparently, It’s okay to gamble because the fathers of other baseball players did it.

 Pete blamed his gambling on (along with his genetic propensity and watching his father and other fathers) needing the competition after retiring from playing.
 He offers a lengthy explanation that gambling is actually competition—the bettor is competing against the bookie, “trying to kick the bookie’s ass.”
-While Pete admits that he used multiple bookies in Florida, New York, Cincinnati and Dayton, the bookmakers he used were “honest, working-class guys who had wives and families.”
+While Pete admits that he used multiple bookies in Florida, New York, Cincinnati and Dayton, it's apparently okay because the bookmakers he used were “honest, working-class guys who had wives and families.”